FREE SHIPPING on orders over $65 International: over $250

 Jian Zhan

 Jian ware (also known as Tian Mu Porcelain or Jian Zhan) is Chinese black porcelain originating from Jianyang, Fujian province.
 When drinking tea from a Jianzhan teacup, the brew's temperature will stay pleasantly warm for a long time, yet without burning you.
-Furthermore, teacup's qualities soften the water.
-In turn, making it more alkaline, flowing, and smooth.
+Furthermore, the teacup's qualities soften the water and make it sweeter.

 The difference doesn't go unnoticed when comparing the water side by side with a regular porcelain teacup.
 The precious aroma of the tea becomes more evident.
 It is common to use Jian Zhan teacups with Chinese green teas.
 However, we recommend pairing these teacups with simple brewing vessels made of porcelain or glass.
 This way, you can truly notice the effects of Jian clay.